imiller31/k8s-oline/README.md

 1. All operations are allowed by default
 2. DELETE operations on resources with names starting with the protected prefix are:
+   - Allowed for:
+     - The configured privileged user (default: `support`)
+     - Members of the `system:masters` group
+     - Members of the `system:nodes` group
-   - Denied for all users except the configured privileged user
+   - Denied for all other users
    - When denied, a detailed error message is provided
-   - The denial reason includes the username and explanation
+   - The denial reason includes the username and explanation of which users/groups are allowed
+3. Impersonation of the system:masters group is:
+   - Blocked for all users
+   - Applies to both direct group impersonation and userextras impersonation
+   - Returns clear error messages explaining why the impersonation was denied

 ## Architecture